The evidence suggests that while wars change things, pandemics accelerate them.

 After both pandemics the world economy, though bruised, rebounded to heights never before experienced

-The Black Death (after contraction of 23 .5%!) probably catalysed the first ever real expansion of the European economy and the Spanish Flu was immediately followed by the world’s most famous bull-run: the Roaring Twenties.
+The Black Death (after a contraction of 23 .5%!) probably catalysed the first ever real expansion of the European economy and the Spanish Flu was immediately followed by the world’s most famous bull-run: the Roaring Twenties.

 Josephine Baker performing the Charleston in the 1920’s New York